AaronStudentAccount/LAb6/README.md

 - WithSugar.java: This class implements the Coffee interface for the additive "Sugar" for your coffee.
 It has methods to get the cost and ingredients.
 - WithWhippedCream:  This class implements the Coffee interface for the additive "Whipped Cream" for your coffee.
 It has methods to get the cost and ingredients.
 - Statistics.java:  This class is not yet implemented but would print statistics about your order like total cost and average cost.
-- Ingredients.java: An enummeration of all ingredients that is not yet implemented
+- Ingredients.java: An enumeration of all ingredients that are not yet implemented
+- Inventory.txt: This file is the inventory and needs to be moved to outside the src file in you IDE.